 Using unsuitable products

-At home: choose a temperate and dry space
+At home: choose a temperate, dry place

-On the go: smart transport
+On the move: smart transportation

 Good leather can be recognized by its ability to develop a patina without deteriorating.